1974 Cincinnati Reds season

-The 1974 Cincinnati Reds season saw the Reds finishing in second place in the National League West with a record of 98–64, four games behind the NL West and pennant-winning Los Angeles Dodgers.
+The 1974 Cincinnati Reds season was the 105th season for the franchise in Major League Baseball, and their 5th and 4th full season at Riverfront Stadium.
+The Reds finished in second place in the National League West with a record of 98–64, four games behind the NL West and pennant-winning Los Angeles Dodgers.
 The Reds were managed by Sparky Anderson and played their home games at Riverfront Stadium.

 The Reds' 98 victories were second-best in all of Major League baseball to the Dodgers' 102 victories.
-The Dodgers had finished in second place from 1970–73, three of those years the Reds won the NL West, (except for 1971, when the San Francisco Giants won).
-In the offseason, the Dodgers added center fielder Jimmy Wynn in a trade from Houston and acquired future Cy Young Award winning reliever Mike Marshall from Montreal.
+The Dodgers had finished in second place from 1970 to 1973: in three of those years the Reds won the NL West, (except for 1971, when the San Francisco Giants won).
+In the 1973-74 offseason, the Dodgers added center fielder Jimmy Wynn in a trade from Houston and acquired future Cy Young Award winning reliever Mike Marshall from Montreal.
 The Reds added a solid starter in 12-game winner Clay Kirby in the offseason.